Bummfang/Bummfang/README.md

 ## 🚀 Current Projects:
 - [Lausitzer Eisstrahlen](https://lausitzereisstrahlen.netlify.app/) - A modern, user-friendly website for Lausitzer Eisstrahlen start up company.
+- ## 🌍 In Progress:
+I'm currently working on a new version of my portfolio website that will be even more user-friendly and interactive. - [Portfolio](https://portfoliogornwebdesign.netlify.app/) - my porfolio

 ### ⚙️ My Tech Stack